nixworks/public/news/2010/05/11/README.md

 ## [2010-05-11](/news/2010/05/11/index.md)

 ### [The Conservative Party's David Cameron kisses the hands of Queen Elizabeth II to become Prime Minister of the United Kingdom after Gordon Brown resigns as Prime Minister and as Leader of the British Labour Party. ](/news/2010/05/11/the-conservative-party-s-david-cameron-kisses-the-hands-of-queen-elizabeth-ii-to-become-prime-minister-of-the-united-kingdom-after-gordon-br.md)
-_Context: Conservative Party, David Cameron, Gordon Brown, Labour, Queen Elizabeth II, kisses the hands, prime minister_
+_Context: Conservative Party, David Cameron, Gordon Brown, Labour, Prime Minister, Queen Elizabeth II, kisses the hands_

 ### [The son of Corazon Aquino, Benigno Aquino III, appears set to win the presidency in the Philippine elections, which have been marred by deadly violence and malfunctioning voting machines.  ](/news/2010/05/11/the-son-of-corazon-aquino-benigno-aquino-iii-appears-set-to-win-the-presidency-in-the-philippine-elections-which-have-been-marred-by-dead.md)
 _Context: Corazon Aquino, Noynoy Aquino, Philippine general election, 2010, President of the Philippines_